 About the Study

-In this study, eligible patients will be given the opportunity to trial new stimulation programs (waveforms) that may offer improved outcomes and quality of life.
+In this study, eligible patients are given the opportunity to trial new stimulation programs (waveforms) that may offer improved outcomes and quality of life.
 One new waveform will be trialled during the SCS trial, and if the trial is successful, the patient may choose to proceed to permanent implantation with a commercial SCS system.
 Patients will trial 4 new stimulation waveforms for up to 12 months.
-Study patients will receive the same standard of care as any other SCS patient but will attend additional study visits and study programming sessions.
+Study patients receive the same standard of care as any other SCS patient but will attend additional study visits and study programming sessions.
 Study patients may or may not benefit from the trial itself.

 - “Investigator-initiated trials broaden opportunities and benefits to patients” MTPConnect 31 Jul 2018 (accessed 27/05/2019): https://www.mtpconnect.org.au/Story?Action=View&Story_id=131

 - Carayannopoulos A. “Review of Advances in Spinal Cord Stimulation Waveform Technology: A Neuromodulation Special Interest Group Article”.
 American Society of Regional Anesthesia and Pain Medicine 2017; May (accessed 28/05/2019): https://www.asra.com/asra-news/article/116/review-of-advances-in-spinal-cord-stimul

 - Konwar M, Bose D, Gogtay NJ, Thatte UM.
 “Investigator-initiated studies: Challenges and solutions”.
 Perspectives in Clinical Research 2018; 9(4): 179-183. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6176691/ (free)